DocuMentorApps/OfflineDocumentation/Design/UseCases.md

 # Actors
 * caregiver
   * client facing healthcare worker
+  * caregiver uses an array of different personal devices (phone, tablet, laptop) - how much do we need to interact with their pre existing software?
   * care for patients in the patient's home
   * work in areas with, and or without internet service

 # Use cases

-* UC1: Sign in - not sure how we would do this offline - could still have caregiver enter username and password and save this info in temp db. then once they
+* UC1: Sign in - not sure how we would do this offline - could still have caregiver enter username and password - could be and save this info in temp db. then once they
   * Business requirement:
   * Actor: caregiver